- Drinking to excess

 You need to STOP IT.
 You’re probably one of those people that looks up symptoms on WebMD and then decides you have Multiple Sclerosis or Lyme Disease or whatever.
 DO NOT be that person.
 It doesn’t matter what your ex is doing or who they’re doing it with.
 Use facebook for good instead of evil.
-Busy yourself by judging your old high school classmates for letting themselves go.
+Busy yourself by judging your old high school classmates and making fun of ugly babies.

 “I get really upset when I see my ex posting new pictures on facebook.”

 Quick question: Why are you still facebook friends with your ex?
-Answer: THERE IS NO GOOD ANSWER TO THIS QUESTION.
+Don’t answer that!
+THERE IS NO GOOD ANSWER TO THIS QUESTION.

 “My ex put up a status and I don’t understand what it means.”

 You DO NOT NEED TO KNOW what it means.

 “I saw that my ex became friends with some new people.
 I hate to think that my ex is meeting all these new people and probably dating new people too.”